 One study, led by researchers at the University of California at San Diego, found a clear association between loneliness and coronary artery disease, particularly among women.
-The study, published in the journal Human Molecular Genetics used data from more than half a million individuals.
+The study, published in Human Molecular Genetics, used data from more than half a million individuals.
 The researchers found 19 variants associated with a predisposition toward loneliness.
 Those variants were also associated with cardiovascular disease, as well as some psychiatric and metabolic disorders.
 Associations between major depressive disorder, loneliness, and heart disease have been described in previous studies.
-But this study found that the associations are partly explained by genetics.
+However, this study found that the associations are partly explained by genetics.

-Another study, from researchers at Vanderbilt University Medical Center, used electronic medical records as well as data from 23andMe, the UK Biobank, and others.
+In another Vanderbilt University Medical Center study, researchers used electronic medical records and data from 23andMe, the UK Biobank, and others.
 That study looked at the connections between loneliness, major depressive disorder, and coronary artery disease.
 That study found that individuals with genetic risk for loneliness and major depressive disorder were more likely to have clinical diagnoses for coronary artery disease.
-This association was stronger in women than in men, and the effect was specific to loneliness.
+This association was stronger in women than men, and the effect was specific to loneliness.

 The studies come amid increased attention to the genuine public health consequences of loneliness, particularly among older people.
-The researchers suggest that understanding conditions associated with loneliness could help in developing ways to address the issue.
+The researchers suggest that understanding conditions associated with loneliness could help develop ways to address the issue.